istio-ecosystem/sail-operator/docs/README.md

 15. Confirm the old control plane and revision deletion

-The old control plane and revision will be deleted after the grace period specified in the `Istio` resource `Istio.spec.updateStrategy.inactiveRevisionDeletionGracePeriodSeconds`.
     ```console
     $ kubectl get pods -n istio-system
     NAME                                      READY   STATUS    RESTARTS   AGE